RadarVisuals/RADAR/full_codebase_dump.md

     }
   }, [configLoadNonce, isInitiallyResolved, renderState, layerConfigs, setLoadingStatusMessage, logStateChange, targetLayerConfigsForPreset]);

-  useEffect(() => {
+  // This useEffect handles the MIDDLE of the transition (after fade-out is complete). useEffect(() => {
     if (renderState === 'fading_out') {
       const transitionTimer = setTimeout(() => {
         if (isMountedRef.current) {
+          // After the fade-out duration, we change the state to 'rendered'.
-          logStateChange('rendered', 'Transition fade-out complete');
+          // This will trigger the next useEffect to start the fade-in. logStateChange('rendered', 'Transition fade-out complete');
           lastAppliedNonceRef.current = configLoadNonce;
         }